 Ryan R. Waterman

 Ryan Waterman represents clients through all phases of the land use entitlement process and CEQA/NEPA environmental review, and defends approvals against litigation in the trial and appellate courts.
-He is proficient in California's water supply sufficiency laws (SB 221/SB 610) and counsels clients before the State and Regional Water Boards on water quality, groundwater, stormwater and site cleanup matters involving the Clean Water Act, Porter-Cologne Act and CERCLA, including developing policy issues.
+He is proficient in California's water supply sufficiency laws (SB 221/SB 610) and counsels clients before the State and Regional Water Boards on water quality, groundwater, industrial storm water permitting and construction storm water permitting, and site cleanup matters involving the Clean Water Act, Porter-Cologne Act and CERCLA, including developing policy issues.
 In addition, Ryan offers strategic advice on the California Global Warming Solutions Act (AB 32) and specializes in the state's cap-and-trade regulatory regime.
 He also represents clients on a range of administrative environmental compliance matters before air and water boards.

 Ryan is a former Adjunct Professor of Law at the University of San Diego, School of Law, where he taught an Environmental Law Seminar each spring for five years.
 A former Big Brother, Ryan serves on the Board of Directors of Big Brothers Big Sisters of San Diego County.